Food Revolution Network

 Companies like Field Roast, Tofurkey, and Beyond Meat make increasingly convincing plant-based meats, including traditional pizza meats like pepperoni and sausage.
 Use these sparingly, as they’re usually full of processed ingredients and still relatively high in sodium.
 It’s funny how, to people who normally love or miss meat, even just a few thin slices of vegan sausage on an entire pie can change the impression from one of lack to one of abundance.

-Alternately, you can approximate the umami flavor and texture of meat with more natural ingredients, such as grilled mushrooms or crumbled tempeh.
+Alternatively, you can approximate the umami flavor and texture of meat with more natural ingredients, such as grilled mushrooms or crumbled tempeh.
 One of the recipes below features barbecued tofu in place of ham.

-6 Recipes for Delicious Plant Based Pizzas
+5 Recipes for Delicious Plant-Based Pizzas

-Tofu Mushroom Pineapple Pizza with Mozzarella Cashew Cheese
+1. Tofu Mushroom Pineapple Pizza with Mozzarella Cashew Cheese

 The smoky vegetables and tofu combined with sweet pineapple then topped with creamy mozzarella cashew cheese makes for an out-of-this-world combination.
 Make the mozzarella cheese, press the tofu, and precut the vegetables and pineapple ahead of time to save some prep minutes.

-Turmeric Cashew Cheese Cauliflower Crust Pizza
+2. Turmeric Cashew Cheese Cauliflower Crust Pizza

 This pizza is simple to create if you make the Turmeric Cashew Cheese first and use store-bought cauliflower crust (however, I do recommend making your own if you have the time!).
 The cheese recipe will make more than double the amount you need for the pizza, allowing you to make it on one day and use it throughout the week on wraps, in salads, and, of course, reserving some for the pizza.
 With the cauliflower crust and fresh vegetables, this is a light, refreshing, and nourishing dish for the spring and summer evenings!

-White Bean Pesto Pizza
+3. White Bean Pesto Pizza

 Have you thought about experimenting with white cannellini beans as a cheese replacement?
 Now’s your chance!
 Blend the fiber and protein-packed beans with lemon and herbs to create a delicious and healthy alternative to cheese.
 Not to mention, the options for vegetable toppings on this pizza are endless!

-Thai Red Pepper and Carrot Pizza with Cashew Mozzarella Cheese
+4. Thai Red Pepper and Carrot Pizza with Cashew Mozzarella Cheese

 Peanutty (subs available!) vegetables topped with cashew mozzarella?
 Yes, please!
 The sweet and tangy peanut sauce combined with the savory and creamy cashew cheese is sure to satisfy all your tastebuds.
 If you’re a spice fan, top it with jalapeno for an all-around flavorful and energizing pizza!

-A Pardon for Plant Based Pizzas
+A Pardon for Plant-Based Pizzas

 I think we’ve done it!
 We’ve saved pizza and moved it into the good-for-you and good-for-the-planet column.
 I don’t know about you, but I’m pretty hungry after writing this.
 I think I’ll go throw a pie as part of a fun and festive family dinner.
 Hopefully, the dough won’t end up stuck to the kitchen ceiling.